vishwas-1702/google-facebook-signup-login/README.md

 • Authentication :- JWT
 • Signup & login with google facebook and user signup
 • Created a middleware to get user by exchanging token

+# FOR GOOGLE
+OPEN BROWSER and GO to This Link it will redirect your to google login/signup page localhost:1818/v1/google/signup after this this will go to callbackurl which you have to define in your Google OAuth url and your redirect uri Then after success this will navigate to /test route which say login succesfully